Christina McAnea

 Christina McAnea (born 1958) is a Scottish trade union leader.
 She was elected as general secretary of Unison in succession to Dave Prentis, and took up the post on 22 January 2021.

 Early life and education

-Christina McAnea was born in 1958 in Glasgow and grew up in the Drumchapel area, where she attended St.Pius School (now the location of Drumchapel High School).
+McAnea was born in 1958 in Glasgow, Scotland, and grew up in the Drumchapel area, where she attended St. Pius School (now the location of Drumchapel High School).
 She worked in the Civil Service, National Health Service and retail, before going to the University of Strathclyde to study English and history.

 Career

 Early career

-After university, she worked at Glasgow City Council as a housing officer before starting to work for the GMB, where she advised workers taking cases before their employers.
+After university, McAnea worked at Glasgow City Council as a housing officer, before starting to work for the GMB, where she advised workers taking cases before their employers.

 Unison

 McAnea has worked at Unison since its founding in 1993.
 She previously worked at the National and Local Government Officers' Association (NALGO), initially as women's officer, before its amalgamation into Unison.
 She became one of five assistant general secretaries of Unison in May 2018.